c-blake/nio/FAQ.md

 its over-bundled design made users need to wait.

-[Tea Files](http://discretelogics.com/teafiles/) are quite similar in spirit, but not tensor-rank general and oriented too specifically against time as a primary table key.
-Similar comments apply to other efforts like Apache Parquet&Arrow.
+[Tea Files](http://discretelogics.com/teafiles/) are quite similar in spirit, but not tensor-rank-general and oriented too specifically against time as a primary table key.
+Similar comments apply to other efforts like Apache Arrow.

 As far as I can tell, NIO is alone in striving for a flexible column/vector
 |matrix|tensor "store" that strives to just solve **just one simple problem**: